Vicki Cooper

 agent: Camilla Chiverton - camilla@sternwild.com

 Both as an exec and a director Vicki moves fluidly across genres, from hard-hitting investigative journalism to immersive science storytelling and powerful, character-driven narratives.
-Skilled at crafting archive driven retrospective films, complex unfolding narratives, and talent driven docs, at the heart of her work are real people, big ideas, and fearless truth-telling.
+Vicki delivers ratings hitters across archive-driven retrospective films, complex unfolding narratives, and talent driven docs, at the heart of her work are real people, big ideas, and entertainment.

-Known for shaping intimate, authentic performances, she’s collaborated with icons including Jamie Oliver, Cara Delevingne, and Olly Alexander.
+Known for shaping intimate, authentic performances with A-list talent, she’s collaborated with icons including Jamie Oliver, Cara Delevingne, and Olly Alexander.
 She started out in music docs working with the likes of Amy Winehouse and the Beastie Boys.

 A respected mentor and industry advocate, Vicki is committed to nurturing emerging talent and amplifying underrepresented voices, including mentoring for BAFTA and supporting first-time female directors.